Scale Your Localization with GitHub Actions

 localize/feature-name

-- Group content changes in meaningful batches
+- Batch Logically: Group related content changes together

-- Always commit the
+- Version Control: Always commit the

 i18n.lock